Highyard/CourseRatingApp/README.md

 the average rating for the course is displayed to the user upon returning to the previous page.

-* 1.3 Prompting user to send email to teacher of chosen course When the user taps "Submit answers" button, he prompted to choose an email app and thereafter send the email with the average rating to the teacher.
+* 1.3 Prompting user to send email to teacher of chosen course When the user taps "Submit answers" button, he's prompted to choose an email app and thereafter send the email with the average rating to the teacher.

 * 1.4 Passing Parcelable models between activities